 We had also never been so fortunate to live so close to the ocean.
 The open Atlantic sits just 100 yards from both the garden and our home, and we were amazed at how, all year round, people flock to the sea to search for tranquility, to heal, maybe for the chance to even see a whale's spout.
 People maybe have done this forever, but we gained a new understanding about how important this is to so many, and we visited the ocean many times ourselves as seekers.

 The essence of Holland Avenue Soap Company sits squarely between those images.
 We create unique, cold process bar soaps inspired by the ocean.
 Many are soleseife soaps with purified seawater as their base.
 Some also include garden-grown herbs and plants infused into oils during production.

 We see our soaps as an expression of the joys of being near the sea and within the natural world - joys that can also join us during the personal moments of our daily cleansing rituals.

-So that everyone can enjoy the ocean safely, 10% of our sales go to Laru Beya Collective for free surf lessons and water safety classes that empower young people in historically excluded parts of Far Rockaway.
+So that everyone can enjoy the ocean safely, 10% of our profits go to Laru Beya Collective for free surf lessons and water safety classes that empower young people in historically excluded parts of Far Rockaway.